FACT0RN/FACT0RN/README.md

 sudo apt install tor
 ```

-Now you will need to add the folowing three lines to ``/etc/tor/torrc``,
+Now you will need to add the following three lines to ``/etc/tor/torrc``,

 ```
 ControlPort 9051